HasBrain/FaceUnlock/README.md

 - Passive movement-based liveness check (defeats static photos).
 - Only faces in a centered ROI are considered.
 - Password exists as plaintext only briefly, zeroed immediately after use.
-- Hardened Runtime, anti-debugger protection, minimal entitlements (camera + keychain only - no network, no other permissions).
+- Hardened Runtime, anti-debugger protection, minimal entitlements (camera - no network, no other permissions).
 - Fully local processing - no telemetry, no third-party SDKs.

 **Things to keep in mind:**